MazenS0liman/Caissa-AI/README.md

 ## Contribute
 Eureka is still in its prototype stage and could be improved with additional logic to fully grasp all aspects of a chess game, ultimately becoming a comprehensive tool to assist chess beginners.

-## Note
+> [!NOTE]
-Eureka requires lots of computational power, so it tends to run slowly on older devices.
+> Eureka requires lots of computational power, so it tends to run slowly on older devices.

+> [!CAUTION]
+> Even though the verifier module was added to eureka which helps in diminshing the amount of hallucniation it can still make mistakes.

 ## Hope You Enjoy :heart:
 <img src="images/flower.png" alt="Eureka Example Image" align="center" style="margin: 10px;"/>